malefficient/TETRIX-OS-JDH/README.md

 ### Building & Running
 ~~**NOTE**: This has *only* been tested in an emulator.
 Real hardware might not like it.~~

-EDIT: this is not true anymore! [@parkerlreed has run this on a Thinkpad T510](https://github.com/jdah/tetrix-os/issues/5#issuecomment-824507979).
+EDIT: this is not true anymore! @parkerlreed has run this on a Thinkpad T51

 #### Mac OS
 For the cross-compiler: `$ brew tap nativeos/i386-elf-toolchain && brew install i386-elf-binutils i386-elf-gcc`